bryance-oyang/websocket_ctube/README.md

 # Websocket Ctube
-Websocket Ctube (`ws_ctube`) is a barebones, header-only library written in C to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.
+Websocket Ctube (`ws_ctube`) is a barebones, header-only library to make it simple for a running C/C++ program to broadcast data to web browsers in real-time and in a non-blocking manner.

 Call `ws_ctube_broadcast()` to send data to all connected browsers.
 The main C/C++ program thread can continue to run while the network operations are